marlon-be/marlon-csrfscanner/README.md

 Protecting against CSRF is easy, and testing whether that protection is actually present, is also easy.
 But testing a multitude of sites continuously is a drag.

+The typical flow of CSRF Scanner is as follows:
+- spider a website to find all pages
+- on each page, find all forms
+- submits each form while messing with the token
-CSRF Scanner crawls a website, finds forms, submits them and checks whether they are sufficiently protected.
+- checks whether they are sufficiently protected.

 Assumptions
 -----------